Title: | Minimalist Async Evaluation Framework for R |

 Daemons provide a potentially more efficient solution for asynchronous operations as new processes no longer need to be created on an ad hoc basis.

-the local machine connecting back to the host process, either directly or
+connecting back to the host process, either directly or via dispatcher.

 By default dispatcher = "process"